kchmck/vim-coffee-script/readme.md

-These files add Vim syntax highlighting support for the fantastic [CoffeeScript] language.
+These files add Vim syntax highlighting and indenting support for the fantastic [CoffeeScript] language.

 [CoffeeScript]: http://coffeescript.org

-Currently, all keywords, function syntaxes (`->`, `=>`, and `<-`), special variables (`@vars`, `this`, `arguments`, etc.), numbers, comments, multiline strings, regular expressions, and interpolations are supported.
+Currently, all keywords, function syntaxes (`->`, `=>`, and `<-`), special variables (`@vars`, `this`, `arguments`, etc.), numbers, comments, multiline strings, regular expressions, and interpolations are highlighted.

-### Screenshots
+### Old screenshots

 - [Showcase of functions, numbers, keywords, etc.][1]
 - [Showcase of classes, comments, multi-line strings, etc.][2]